AutomaApp/documentation/docs/workflow/global-data.md

 ---
-title: Global data
+title: Global Data
 ---

-# Global data
+# Global Data

 Use global data to define a global variable within your workflow.
 For example, you have multiple new tab blocks wherein the URL input has the same domain e.g. "http://dribbble.com".
 Instead of editing the block one by one to change the URL domain, you can define the URL domain in the global data like: